-- Open the meeting with leader led prayer.
+- Open the meeting with a leader-led prayer.

-- Look at The Big Picture together.
-Read it slowly so people have an idea of where they are in the disciple making process.
+- Look at the Overview together.
+Read it slowly so people can have an idea of where they are in the disciple-making process.

 - Read about Discovery Study 2 in its entirety.
-It is important to read the complete instruction about each week's tool.
+It is essential to read the complete instruction about each week's tool.

 - Model what you just read.
 Demonstrate the tool with the entire group.
-Do an abbreviated version of Discovery Study 2 by providing a nugget, letting them create three question and answer one.
+Do an abbreviated version of Discovery Study 2 by providing a nugget, letting them create three questions, and answer one.

 - Practice what you just modeled.
-Divide the group into smaller units and move them into break away groups.
+Divide the group into smaller units and move them into breakaway groups.
 Direct them to practice with each other what they just read and saw modeled.
-One person in the group lead the rest of the group doing a Discovery Study 2.
-Let them do all three steps; discover a nugget, develop questions and discuss questions.
-Remind them to move quickly through Steps 1 and 2 or that they most likely won't get through much of Step 3.
+One person in the group leads the rest of the group doing a Discovery Study 2.
+Let them do all three steps; discover a nugget, develop questions, and discuss the questions.
+Remind them to move quickly through Steps 1 and 2 or that they won't get through Step 3.

 - Encourage them to apply the tool they learned during the coming week.
 Remind them you’ll be asking them about it next week.
 Let them know everyone will make different progress on this each week.

-- Offer a resource; Radical Together, by David Platt.
+- Offer a resource.
+Radical Together, by David Platt.
 Tell them each week you'll be offering a resource for those who want to go deeper and read on their own.
-This is not required reading and will not be discussed in the meetings.
+It is not required reading and will not be discussed in the meetings.

 - Watch Spiritual Multiplication or Evangelism Quotes.
 It is just for reflection.